-- .
+.
 Obligations of the United States, certain U.S. government agency securities and securities of the World Bank

 - .
 General obligation and revenue bonds of U.S. local government entities

 - .
 Certain certificates of participation

 - .
 Certain securities lending agreements

 - .
 Bankers' acceptances of certain banks

 - .
 Commercial paper

-- .
+.
 Written repurchase agreements and certain reverse repurchase agreements collateralized by certain authorized securities

 - .
 Certain money market funds

 - .
 Guaranteed investment contracts

 - Local government investment pools

-As of December 31, 2022, the District had the following investments:
+As of December 31, 2023, the District had the following investments:

-Investment Maturity Amount

-Colorado Surplus Asset Fund Trust (CSAFE) Weighted average \$26,689

-under 60 days
+Investment Maturity Amount Colorado Surplus Asset Fund Trust (CSAFE) Weighted average under 60 days \$78,077

 The District invested in the Colorado Surplus Asset Fund Trust (CSAFE) (the Trust), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
 The State Securities Commissioner administers and enforces all State statutes governing the Trust.
 The Trust is similar to a money market fund, with each share valued at \$1.00.
 CSAFE may invest in U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain money market funds and highest rated commercial paper.
 A designated custodial bank serves as custodian for CSAFE's portfolio pursuant to a custodian agreement.
 The custodian acts as safekeeping agent for CSAFE's investment portfolio and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by CSAFE.
 CSAFE is rated AAAm by Standard & Poor's.
-CSAFE records its investments at amortized cost and the District records its investments in CSAFE using the amortized cost method.
+CSAFE using the amortized cost method.
 There are no unfunded commitments, the redemption frequency is daily and there is no redemption notice period.